jpritikin/coach/content/docs/resources.md

 ## Urban Design

-Most North American cities are designed around the car instead of the person.
+Most North American cities are designed for cars not people.

 {{< columns >}}